vmbro/PowerCLI-ESXi-NTPConfiguration/README.md

 ## More details about scripts

-You can visit my blog for [creating vSphere Tags with PowerCLI](https://vmbro.com/vmware-powercli-ile-esxi-toplu-ntp-guncelleme-ve-slack-bildirimi/) and more detailed information.
+You can visit my blog for [updating NTP on multiple ESXi hosts with PowerCLI](https://vmbro.com/vmware-powercli-ile-esxi-toplu-ntp-guncelleme-ve-slack-bildirimi/) and more detailed information.

 ## License